 This fragrance is special because it’s a warm, creamy take on the vanilla perfume.
 Vanilla is actually the base here, and the accords surrounding it are amber and musk.

 It does have a pretty bold start, with lychee, peach, bergamot, and mandarin making up for fresh, citrus top notes.
 But that softens down to a floral heart.
 The vanilla appears, becomes more prominent after the dry down and is very smooth.
 The perfumers made this fragrance for women who are classic, independent and know what they want.
 Reviewed here is the golden yellow bottle for women, the scent also comes in a deep brown bottle for men.

 - stronger floral-fruity notes drown out vanilla note

 Everything about The One by Dolce & Gabbana is classic from the bottle to the scent.
 It feels elegant and grown up and definitely good for the winter.
 One benefit is that it lasts forever and has a powerful projection.
 On the downside, it feels safe because it isn’t very complex.
 We think that this perfume is for the person that wants something high end, but versatile for various kinds of events.
 Unfortunately, the scent is pretty forgettable and many people skip out buying a second bottle.

 For us, amber and a very soft vanilla were the main notes that we got all day, with something reminding us of overripe fruit.
 The One is wearable, had lasting power and had modest silage.

 3) Calvin Klein’s Eternity Summer

-Vanilla is often kept aside for the winters, because you normally find it in sweet, warm fragrances.Its been masterfully reinvented for the warmer seasons in Eternity Summer.
-Here the vanilla notes are strong, but its has been character with other notes of litchee, peach blossom, mimosa, magnolia, freesia, musk, cedar and ginger.
+Vanilla is often kept aside for the winters because you normally find it in sweet, warm fragrances.Its been masterfully reinvented for the warmer seasons in Eternity Summer.
+Here the vanilla notes are strong, but it has been a character with other notes of litchee, peach blossom, mimosa, magnolia, freesia, musk, cedar, and ginger.

 - light and summery,